franchsli/SignSpeak/README.md

 ## High priority

-- Use MediaPipe hands in ImageHandler instead of holistic.
-- Customize needed_landmarks_present() method in ImageHandler to match the context of images.
+- Extend MediaPipeProcessor methods to handle Hands results, only hands, etc. Depending on the processor mode.

 ### Low priority